Coronavirus Disease 2019 (COVID-19)

 Much of the ICAO COVID-19 work has been undertaken by the ICAO Council's Aviation Recover Task Force (CART), which is intended to provide practical, aligned guidance to governments and industry operators in order to restart the international air transport sector and recover from the impacts of COVID-19 on a coordinated global basis.

-Many regulatory organisations, including the European Union Aviation Safety Agency (EASA), the U.S. Federal Aviation Administration (FAA), have published guidance for aviation stakeholders, including operators, airports, air navigation service providers, on how to handle COVID-19.
+Many regulatory organisations, including the European Union Aviation Safety Agency (EASA), the U.S. Federal Aviation Administration (FAA), published guidance for aviation stakeholders, including operators, airports, air navigation service providers, on how to handle COVID-19.
 International health organisations, such as the U.S. Centers for Disease Control and Prevention (CDC), have issued guidance and recommendations for travelers.

 Related Articles